 Environmental samples, including metagenomic samples: The field of metagenomics addresses the function and composition of microbial communities [11].
 The main distinguishing feature of metagenomics is that it is concerned with the analysis of DNA from whole communities, compared to genomics, which is concerned with the analysis of DNA from a single cell or organism.
 A goal of metagenomics is to study ecosystem functioning by connecting taxonomic composition to function and environmental characteristics at the both local and global level.
 In contrast to what is the case in museum collections, approaches to biodiversity based on environmental sampling and metagenomics often yield samples whose species composition is not known.
 Samples themselves thus become the key targets of data integration for biodiversity assessment.
 These samples are contextualized by properties of their environment of origin such as location and associated physio-chemical properties.
 The sample must be physically extracted from some environmental material (e.g., a liter of ocean water, a cubic centimeter of soil, the contents of an animal’s gut) and then assayed to determine something about what is contained within that specific sample.
 The sequences derived from metagenomic analysis of an environmental sample inherit the data pertaining to location and environmental conditions linked to the sample itself.
 Other analyses of the sample, for example biogeochemical analyses to measure particular compounds, can also provide information on the environment affecting the sequenced community.
 As sampling procedures may be performed on virtually any material entity, environmental samples may also be extracted from the interiors of other organisms.

 Survey-based, ecological approaches: Ecological survey methods are heterogeneous, but they are often based on a defined time spent counting the number of individuals or species within a particular spatial range, such as a linear transect or a gridded area.
 The target of the survey is often a measure of abundance and distribution, rather than to a point occurrence, since multiple units may be contained within the relevant sampling area.
 The targets may also be hierarchical with one nested within the other, for example, a leaf within a plant within a subplot within a plot (Figure 1).
 As a result of this nesting, environmental variables associated with a plot can also be associated with a leaf collected within that plot and with the DNA or other moletcules extracted from that leaf.
 In contrast to metagenomic studies, many ecological studies are based on observations or measurements taken from samples that are neither conserved nor curated.
 Databasing efforts (e.g., TRY, BIEN, NEON), while sufficient for capturing the complexity of ecological sampling, do not effectively link data or metadata collected at one level of sampling layer with another layer of that study or with data from other studies.
-Linking ecological data derived from the application of survey methods or from sampling efforts to terms from ontologies like the BCO, EnvO, and PCO can provide the semantic framework needed for automated access to, and reasoning over, what is potentially a huge source of networked data.
+Linking ecological data derived from the application of survey methods or from sampling efforts to terms from ontologies such as the BCO, EnvO, and PCO can provide the semantic framework needed for automated access to, and reasoning over, what is potentially a huge source of networked data.

 Below we examine further how the process of sampling in the museum collections community coincides with that in environmental and ecological communities through the BCO.